This one's pretty nasty. Hold on to your guts.

 According to folk historian Carol Rose, Berchta will sniff you out in your bloated, post-feast slumber.
 Then she'll rip her share of the meal from your stomach and gobble it down.
 Finally, she'll stitch up the wound with a handheld plowshare and a length of chain.
 So I guess she's not a complete jerk.

-Werewolves and Aliens This monster contains several interesting elements.
+This monster contains several interesting elements.
 Food offerings aside, she's kind of like Rougarou in that she weighs in on Christian feast/fast traditions.
 And finally, I can't help but think about modern alien abduction accounts of strange surgeries performed in the night.
 However, most accounts of alien implants involve rather inconsequential scars -- the sort of marks that were likely on your body for some time before your brain needed to make all of these magical connections.

 So it really has more in common with urban legends about waking up in a Mexican cooler with a stitched-up side and a note about your missing kidney.